kimbring2/AlphaStar_Implementation/README.md

 $ python run.py --workspace_path /media/kimbring2/Steam/AlphaStar_Implementation/ --training True --gpu_use True --gradient_clipping 25.0 --learning_rate 0.0001
 ```

 After the training is completed, test it using the following command.
 Training performance is based on two parameter.
 Try to use a 25.0 as the gradient_clipping and 0.0001 as the learning_rate.
 Futhermore, trarning progress and result are depends on the seed value.
-I use a 789 as seed number to get the training performance of below.
+Model is automatically saved if the average reward is over 5.0.

 <img src="image/MoveToBeacon_A2C.png" width="800">

-After placing [pretrained model](https://drive.google.com/drive/folders/1GQ9FsKGXYjWXhUI_6mBv2247IhU8iYma?usp=sharing) under Models folder of your workspace, run below command to test.
+After finishing training, run below command to test pretrained model.

 ```
 $ python run.py --workspace_path /media/kimbring2/Steam/AlphaStar_Implementation/ --visualize True --load True